 Special thanks to Vinay Gupta and Andy Tudhope for reviewing this article and making suggestions, though this does not indicate that the content reflects their personal opinions

-We live in a society of increasingly fluid definitions.
-We explore the boundaries of the definitions of our most basic concepts (or lack thereof).
 This article attempts to describe another frontier, another definition, where this might take place.
 Our frontier travels will take us to diverse locations: taxes, jail, MMO games, ghostwriters, data marketplaces, DeFi Pepe anons, and more.

 I’ll try to strike a balance between depth and readability.
 I’d like this to be accessible to the common reader, which means not diving into a lot of the nuance inherent to the topic.
 As such, there may be some rounded edges, some thoughts not fully developed, nuance not significantly extrapolated.
-If you are interested in a work that dives more fully into what identity is (and the various means it is communicated and stored), then I would recommend this essay by Vinay Gupta, and this one by Philip Sheldrake.
+If you are interested in a work that dives more fully into what identity is (and the various means it is communicated and stored), then I would recommend this essay on personal identity essay by Vinay Gupta, and this one by Philip Sheldrake.

 Identity, like so many other concepts, has been being redefined and explored.
 Artists of various mediums often carry a stage name, a nom de guerre.
 Is this any less their identity than the name that appears on their birth certificate?
 This becomes more pronounced in the Age of the Internet.